deezuus/wplace-ar/README.md

 The app uses your device's geolocation to determine which section of the wplace to display.
 The wplace map appears as a plane floating above you in 3D space, viewable through your device's camera feed.
 The experience adapts automatically between mobile AR mode (using device orientation) and desktop mode (using mouse controls).

 To get around CORS, requests to the API are routed through a Cloudflare Worker proxy.
+(If someone from the WPlace team sees this and wants to maybe integrate this officially please reach out)

 ## Cloudflare Worker Proxy